trilitech/tezos-developer-docs/docs/architecture/tokens/FA1.2.md

   The transaction sender must be an address that has been authorized to transfer the tokens via the `approve` endpoint, even if the transaction sender and address that owns the tokens is the same address.
   After the transfer, the sender's allowance is decrease by the amount of tokens transferred.

-FA1.2 contracts must also have entrypoints that behave like views but run on the chain.
+FA1.2 contracts must also have entrypoints that provide information to other smart contracts.
 These entrypoints accept a contract address as a parameter and send a callback transaction to that address with information about the current state of the contract.
 They must not change the storage or generate any operations other than the callback transaction.